 Once you are on the island, you can drive yourself everywhere but do note that there are gravel roads only to some of the attractions listed above which may be problematic if you hire a car.
 I have noted all the attractions which are accessed via gravel roads for this reason.

 It’s possible to catch a local Metro bus from Hobart down to Kettering to catch the ferry if you don’t have your own car.
 The ferry is free for pedestrians, but note there is no public transport on Bruny Island and distances are big.

 For this reason, if you don’t have a car, I recommend you rent one.
 Click here to find the cheapest price on a rental car now.

 Bruny Island is a fabulous slice of the world.
 As I finish this article back home in Hobart, I wish to be back exploring the national park, eating oysters and drinking the wine.

 It’s the perfect combination of an easy place to visit that feels like you are in another world.

 I hope you enjoy using this list to have your own great adventures on Bruny Island.
-Read more guides to southern Tasmania here or find our full review to visiting the Bruny Island penguins here, Get Shucked here or the Bruny Island winery here.
-You can find Bruny Island day trip options here.
+Read more guides to southern Tasmania here or find our full review to visiting Southport Tas here, the Bruny Island penguins here, Get Shucked here or the Bruny Island winery here.
+You can also find the best Bruny Island accommodation here or Bruny Island day trip options here.